thindil/steamsky/README.md

 game, or `nimble debug -y` to build the debug version of the game.

 You can also use the script `build.nims` from `others`.
-In the main directory, where this file is, type `others/build.nims` on Linux or `nim others\build.nims` on Windows.
-It will build the game and put all needed files (except libraries) to directory *release* in the project root directory (where this file is).
+In the main directory, where this file is, type `others/build.nims` on Linux and FreeBSD or `nim others\build.nims` on Windows.
+It will build the game and put all needed files (with libraries on Linux and Windows) to directory *release* in the project root directory (where this file is).

 ### Docker way